Fraunhofer-AISEC/codyze-evaluator/assumptions/concept.md

   - region: the code region of the associated node, or nothing if the location is a path instead of a file.
   - rectangle: unused.

+## Assumption Categories

-## Assumptions on analysis completeness and code availability
+### Assumptions on Analysis Completeness and Code Availability

 Examples:
  - Missing code